puzzle/ose3-openproject/README.md

 # Puzzle Openproject on OpenShift V3

-Basicly the openproject application consists out of four containers frontend, a Mysql (+backup) and a Cron container.
+The Openproject application has four containers: frontend, mysql (+backup) and a cron container.
+If managed repositories are used an additional Apache container is needed.

-The state is saved into three persistent Volumes:
+The state is saved into three persistent volumes:
-* MySQL Data (/var/lib/mysql/data) typically 1GB
+* MySQL Data (/var/lib/mysql/data) typically 2GB
 * Openproject (files and repositories) (/opt/app-root/data) typically 5GB
 * MySQL-backup for dumps